tunelko/DO_cert_autobot/README.md

 - **DNS-01 Challenge**: Uses the DNS-01 challenge method to prove domain ownership.
 - **Support for Subdomains**: Easily handle certificates for subdomains.
 - **Renewal Check**: Verifies if a certificate is due for renewal before attempting to create or renew a certificate.
+- **Certificate Expiry Notification**: Check how many days are left before a certificate expires, including subdomains.
+- **Force Renewal Option**: Added an option to force renewal of certificates if needed, even if the certificate is not due for renewal.

 ## Prerequisites